Announcing QCon AI: Focusing on Practical, Scalable AI Implementation for Engineering Teams

 Posted on mongodb google news.
 Visit mongodb google news

-MongoDB (NASDAQ:MDBGet Free Report) last announced its quarterly earnings data on Wednesday, March 5th.
-The company reported $0.19 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.64 by ($0.45).
+MongoDB (NASDAQ:MDBGet Free Report) last issued its earnings results on Wednesday, March 5th.
+The company reported $0.19 earnings per share for the quarter, missing the consensus estimate of $0.64 by ($0.45).
 The firm had revenue of $548.40 million during the quarter, compared to the consensus estimate of $519.65 million.
-MongoDB had a negative net margin of 10.46% and a negative return on equity of 12.22%.
-During the same period last year, the business earned $0.86 earnings per share.
-Equities research analysts forecast that MongoDB will post -1.78 earnings per share for the current year.
+MongoDB had a negative return on equity of 12.22% and a negative net margin of 10.46%.
+During the same period in the prior year, the company posted $0.86 EPS.
+Equities analysts forecast that MongoDB, Inc. will post -1.78 earnings per share for the current fiscal year.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.